Pitching Machine Baseballs

 - Uniform design around the whole ball designed for pitching machines

-- Does not damage pitching machine wheels
+- It does not damage the pitching machine wheels

 - Deliver a consistent pitch location and velocity